josemrodriguezf/josemrodriguezf.github.io/index.md

-I am currently a 4th year Ph.D.
-Candidate in the Environmental Systems Program and Graduate Student Researcher in the  <a href="https://www.wsm.ucmerced.edu/">Water Systems Management Lab</a> at UC Merced.
-I am interested on the water-food system and their multiple links with society, environment and economy.
-My research focuses on system analysis of the coupled water-human systems.
-I use modeling tools such as optimization and statistical models to understand the evolution and feed-back between food production and water and how this is affected by exogenous changes such as water policies, climate change, crop prices and crop yields.
-Also, I am interested on developing visualizations, apps and modeling support tools that can help in the decision making of water and land strategies for sustainable water use and multi-beneffit projects.
+I am currently a Senior Analys, Climate Reslilient Water Systems at the [Environmental Defense Fund](https://www.edf.org/people/jose-rodriguez-flores).
+I am interested on the water-food systems and their multiple links with society, environment and economy.
+My research focuses on system analysis of coupled water-human systems.
+I use modeling tools such as optimization and statistical models to understand the evolution and feed-backs between food production, water, society and the economy, and how these change by changes in water policy, climate change, crop prices, etc.

+Agricultrural landscapes are changing worlwide due to water scarcity and water management policies.
+From retiring irrigated agricultural land to repurposing to habitat conservation, lower-water use crops and multi-benefit groundwater recharge projects, Strategies can be implemented to do these transition strategically that also aims to do a equitable and just transition.
+My work focuses on the ongoing land repurposing efforts in California, contributing to achieve groundwater sustainability.

+I love to develope visualizations, apps and modeling support tools that can help in the decision making of water and land strategies for sustainable water use and multi-beneffit projects.

 Check my [curriculum](https://github.com/josemrodriguezf/josemrodriguezf.github.io/raw/master/assets/pdf/Jose_Rodriguez_CV.pdf) for an in depth list of my skills, publications, awards, etc.